SharedSignals June 2024

 The following is a non-normative example of the spec_urn

-In this case, the receiver may obtain an access token using the Client Credentials Grant [CLIENTCRED], or any other method suitable for the Receiver and the Transmitter.
+In this case, the Receiver may obtain an access token using the Client Credentials Grant [CLIENTCRED], or any other method suitable for the Receiver and the Transmitter.

 6.2.
-Obtaining Transmitter Configuration Information
+Obtaining Transmitter Configuration Metadata

 Transmitters supporting Discovery MUST make a JSON document available at the path formed by inserting the string "/.well-known/ssf-configuration" into the Issuer between the host component and the path component, if any.
-The syntax and semantics of ".well-known" are defined in [RFC5785]. "ssf-configuration" MUST point to a JSON document compliant with this specification, and that document MUST be returned using the "application/json" content type.
+The syntax and semantics of ".well-known" are defined in [RFC8615]. "ssf-configuration" MUST point to a JSON document compliant with this specification, and that document MUST be returned using the "application/json" content type.

 6.2.1.
 Transmitter Configuration Request